Nutrition for anti-aging

 Seems the main pillars of a health-filled aging process is to eat a clean, nutrient-dense, largely plant-based diet (that includes herbs, beans, peas etc), have solid social structures and purpose, avoid eating to excess, it’s okay to enjoy a tipple (ideally of antioxidant rich wine), and enjoy some good ole fashion hard yacka.
 Remember, variety is not only the spice of life but a simple way to get your nutrient needs.

-Words by Director of Cadence Health, Leanne Cooper
+Words by Director of Well College Global, Leanne Cooper

 Well College Global